chatterley-ai/chatterley/README.md

   <img alt="Chatterley" width="720" src="frontend/chatterley/public/images/gallery-03.png">
 </div>

+## Getting Started

+### Getting Started with Local Models

+For local models, Chatterley includes an automatic recommendation system which calculates which models are likely to run well on your system.
+For current-generation (M4) Mac Pro laptops, we generally recommend 20B models or smaller if you want to maximize your context window, although 32B models and MOEs will usually run as well.

+To get started with local models, simply **select your configuration and chat template** from the selection screens.
+After a delay while the model loads, you should be transferred to the chat screen.
+If that doesn't happen and you are bounced back to the model selection screen, it means you encountered an error.
+Please log an issue if that happens, and include the error message.

+### Getting Started with API Models

+If your computer isn't that powerful or you need to run the biggest and best models, you can do that in Chatterley as well!
+Get started by selecting the Settings gear from your config selection page, inputting your API key, and then selecting an API-based config such as GPT 5 Mini from OpenAI.
+API models and local models are *freely interchangeable* in Chatterley; you can branch and swap mid-conversation.

 ## Under the Hood

 This section contains some technical details about Chatterley for those who are interested in diving deeper into the interface or becoming contributors.